steadybit/docs-public/quick-start/run-experiment.md

 ### Step 2 - Define Experiment

 First step is to give our experiment a meaningful name and define the environment where to be executed.
-To keep things simple, we choose the `Global` environment to get access to everything steadybit has discovered and not being limited in scope/permissions yet.
+We choose the `Online Shop DEV` environment to get access to everything steadybit has discovered for our demo online shop.

 ![Create experiment step 2](run-experiment-step2.png)

+### Step 3 - Select Attack

+Going to the next step, we can choose the attack.
+We want to simulate unavailability of the `hot-deals` container by isolating it from others.
+Therefore, we choose the attack "blackhole" on network level.

+![Create experiment step 3](run-experiment-step3.png)

-### Step 3 - Select Targets
+### Step 4 - Select Targets

 In the next step we can define our target.
-Since our target of our experiment is a container running in Kubernetes, we select Container as target kind.
-Furthermore, we want our experiment to be reusable even after container restarts, so we describe our target container with attributes and not by a unique name.
+Since our target of our experiment is a container running in Kubernetes, we select Container by the attribute `k8s.container.name`.
+Doing that, our experiment will be reusable even after container restarts.

-![Create experiment step 3](run-experiment-step3.png)
+![Create experiment step 4](run-experiment-step4.png)

-### Step 4 - Set Impact and Attack Radius
+### Step 5 - Set Impact and Attack Radius

-Going to the next step, we can define how large our impact is.
+Last but not least: We can define how large our impact is.
 When having a scaled system you may want to start with a small attack radius first - affecting only one container and not all replicas.

-Since in the current deployment none of the services are scaled, we keep the default of only one affected container.

-![Create experiment step 4](run-experiment-step4.png)

-### Step 5 - Select Attack

-Last but not least: We choose the attack.
-We want to simulate unavailability of the `hot-deals` container by isolating it from others.
-Therefore, we choose the attack "blackhole" on network level.

 ![Create experiment step 5](run-experiment-step5.png)